 Arrival & Departure

-Participants should plan to arrive on July 08 (July 07 departure from outside EU).
-Last event is on the evening of 19 July; check-out is on 20 July in the morning.
+Participants should plan to arrive on June 30 (June 29 departure from outside EU).
+The final event is on the evening of July 10; check-out is on 11 July in the morning.
 Participants should compare costs of arriving in various regional airports; recommended are Bologna, Venice, Rome, Zurich, and Milan Malpensa or Linate.
 Regardless of which airport you choose, you will need to take a train to arrive in Cesena.
 Complete travel instructions will be sent in May to all attending participants.

 The history of Cesena can be traced to origins in the Etruscan period.
 It was taken over by the Romans in the third century, BCE; Pliny the Elder mentions the wines of Cesena as among the best.
 Its land and environs were long contested between the Papacy and the Holy Roman Empire–in fact, no less than three Popes emerged from the city in the 18th and 19th centuries.
 In addition to the Renaissance-era castle overlooking the town (the Rocca Maletestiana), the Maletestiana Library is significant as being the first ever civic library for communal use, established in 1454.
 It holds many valuable and rare original manuscripts, still bound to the reading benches by wrought-iron chains.
 This, and several other important museums provide an excellent history of the city and region.